Management BBA Degree

 - Complete a curriculum that addresses the most pressing concerns of today’s businesses including globalization, and the emergence of an ethnically diverse workforce and intense competition.

 - Get to know your professors well in small classes that average a 17:1 student-to-professor ratio.

-Graduates of the bachelor’s in business management degree program are employed in such locations as: Walmart, East Texas Medical Center Regional Healthcare System, Trinity Mother Frances Health System, city of Tyler, Smith County Appraisal District, Allen Samuels Auto Group, Dillard’s Corporate Headquarters, Trane Co., Carrier Corp., CB&I Howe-Baker Engineers and Southside Bank.
+Graduates of the bachelor of business administration degree program in management are employed in such locations as: Walmart, East Texas Medical Center Regional Healthcare System, Trinity Mother Frances Health System, city of Tyler, Smith County Appraisal District, Allen Samuels Auto Group, Dillard’s Corporate Headquarters, Trane Co., Carrier Corp., CB&I Howe-Baker Engineers and Southside Bank.

 Learn more from the Department of Management and Marketing

 - Master the process of making informed decisions in a complex business environment.

 - Acquire skills crucial to providing astute business leadership in an ever-changing international marketplace.